Tattoo techniques: dotwork

 The needle must be inserted from the side, that is, slightly inclined, and the stroke has to be performed quickly so that the needle creates the dot effect on the skin.

 This is essential when tattooing.
 Otherwise, it may result in continuous lines, and this is not the expected effect.

 However, the designs and styles can vary and the ways to make them change depending on the preferences of the tattoo artist and the client.
-There is no general rule for all the cases.
+So, this should not be taken as an unbreakable rule.

 In any case, remember that it is always better to fill in from the darkest to the brightest parts.
 Doing so is not only useful to achieve an effective gradient, but it can also make your work easier.

 And as a final advice, keep in mind that this technique can only be improved through trial and error.

 For, although it is less demanding and faster than going individually dot by dot, it still requires precision in the strength and movement of the stroke to achieve the desired effect.

 Every skill gets better with practice

 Pointillism has become a big part of tattooing, as it allows you to achieve very interesting shading effects without using more than a single needle and ink.
 That is why it has been widely adopted by various styles of tattooing.

 In short, if used well, it can be an effective and creative solution to give volume to tattoos without necessarily making gradients with dilutions.